-s long as we humans have been able to use our hands, we have been creating art.
-From early cave paintings to the ceiling of the Sistine Chapel, human artistic expression can tell us a lot about the lives of the people who create it.
-To fully appreciate the cultural, social, and historical significance of different artworks, you need to be aware of the broad art history timeline.
-This article presents an overview of many significant eras of art creation and the historical contexts out of which they have risen.
+or as long as we have been able to use our hands, we have been creating unique artworks that document our context and state of mind.
+From early cave paintings to the ceiling of the Sistine Chapel, human artistic expression can tell us a lot about the lives of the people who created it.
+To fully appreciate the cultural, social, and historical significance of different artworks, you need to be aware of the art history timeline and the major periods that shaped it.
+This article presents an overview of the most significant eras of creation and the historical contexts from which they originated.

-- 2 A Brief Overview of the Art Periods Timeline
+- 2 Reviewing the Timeline of the Different Art Periods

 - 3 A Comprehensive Art Movement Timeline